freeCodeCamp/freeCodeCamp/guide/english/cplusplus/clean-code-guidelines/index.md

 ## Using goto, continue, etc.

-This is a usual discussion among programmers.
-Just like global variables, these types of statements are usually considered bad practice.
+This is a usual discussion among programmers, just like global variables, these types of statements are usually considered bad practice.
 They are considered bad because they lead to ["spaghetti code"](https://en.wikipedia.org/wiki/Spaghetti_code).
-When we program we want a linear flow, when using those statements the flow is modified and lead to a "twisted and tangled" flow.
+When we program, we want a linear flow, when using those statements the flow is modified and leads to a "twisted and tangled" flow.

 Goto was used in the past when while, for, if functions, however, with the introduction of those structured programming was created.
 In general avoid using goto unless you are sure it will make your code cleaner and easier to read.
 An example might be using it in nested loops.